-Current Status: Bell's Vireo experienced significant declines in portions of its range in the mid- to late 1900s (Kus et al. 2020), most notably in the lower Colorado River Valley (Rosenberg et al. 1991) and in central and coastal California (Goldwasser 1980, Franzreb 1987), where the California subspecies is federally-listed as endangered (USFWS 1986).
+Current Status: Bell's Vireo experienced significant declines in portions of its continental range in the mid- to late 1900s (Kus et al. 2020), most notably in the lower Colorado River Valley (Rosenberg et al. 1991) and in central and coastal California (Goldwasser 1980, Franzreb 1987), where the California subspecies is federallylisted as endangered (USFWS 1986).
 Population declines or loss of local populations were also noted in Arizona (Phillips et al. 1964) and suspected in New Mexico (Hubbard 1978).
 The species was listed by New Mexico as threatened in 1975.
-The state's largest documented population is in the Lower Gila Box in Grant and Hidalgo counties, where up to 44 territories were located in 1998 (Parody 2001).
+In 1998, Parody (2001) documented 44 breeding territories in the Lower Gila River Box, Grant and Hidalgo counties.
 Upstream from Lower Gila Box, significant numbers of singing males have also been documented at the nearby Red Rock Wildlife Management Area, Gila Middle Box, and the Cliff-Gila Valley (Shook 2015, 2017a).
-Along the middle Rio Grande River, at least 30 Bell's Vireo territories were documented from Belen to Elephant Butte Reservoir during surveys for Southwestern Willow Flycatcher in 2005 (Moore and Ahlers 2006).
+Bell's Vireos were recorded incidentally at 120 locations during surveys conducted by the BOR for Southwestern Willow Flycatcher on the Rio Grande River from Belen to El Passo in 2022 (David Moore, pers. comm.).
 A population in the vicinity of Rattlesnake Springs, Eddy County generally numbers about 10-20 pairs.
 An average of 11.5 territories were detected in Guadalupe Canyon from 2008-2009 on a subset (7 of 10) of transect points (Walker 2009), and reports since that time from birdwatchers indicated about the same.
 An 11.3% increase in detections of Bell's Vireo was reported within the Gila River Bird Habitat Management Unit from 1997-2016 (Shook 2017b).
 Shook (2017b) noted that Bell's Vireo selected moist riparian willow habitat during some survey years and drier upland habitats in others.
-A genomic assessment of the species in New Mexico indicated that birds west of the Rio Grande are of the V. b. arizonae subspecies, while those occupying the Pecos River are assignable to V. b. medius, and the Rio Grande population are of mixed ancestry (Johnson et al. 2020).
+A genomic assessment of the species in New Mexico indicated that birds west of the Rio Grande are of the V. b. arizonae subspecies, while those occupying the Pecos River are assignable to V. b. medius, and the Rio Grande populations are of mixed ancestry (Johnson et al. 2020).